jonny-novikov/programmer-training/development/Formatting.md

 ## Functions

-- If you only have one parameter there is no need to put brackets around it
+- If you only have one parameter there is no need to put brackets around it.
-- If you are creating a function all on one line - there is on need for curly braces or the word return
+- If you are creating a function all on one line - there is on need for curly braces or the word return.
 - If you are dropping the function down onto multiple lines - you will have to add curly braces and the word return at your return point.

 ```